Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

 Disorder is introduced via randomly distributed Gaussian bumps as

-with amplitude \(A_i\), width \(\sigma_i\), and position \(\mathbf{r}_i\), which is a standard approach for modeling imperfections or impurities in quantum wells~\cite{hirose_phys.Rev.B_63_075301_2001,hirose_phys.rev.B_65_193305_2002}.
-The bump positions \(\mathbf{r}_i\) are sampled independently from a uniform distribution, yielding an average density $\rho$ per unit area.
-The average impurity width is fixed in all simulations at \(\langle\sigma \rangle=0.2\).
-The dimensionless ratio \(\langle A\rangle/V_0\), where $\langle A \rangle$ is the average bump amplitude, characterizes the overall disorder strength.
+which is a standard model for imperfections in quantum wells~\cite{hirose_phys.Rev.B_63_075301_2001,hirose_phys.rev.B_65_193305_2002}.
+The impurity positions $\mathbf{r}_i$ are drawn from a uniform distribution over the system area, yielding an average impurity density $\rho$ per unit area.
+The amplitudes $A_i$ and widths $\sigma_i$ are sampled from uniform distributions centered around their respective mean values $\langle A \rangle$ and $\langle \sigma \rangle$, with a relative spread of $10\%$ about the mean.
+Throughout this work, the average impurity width is fixed at $\langle \sigma \rangle = 0.2$.
+The dimensionless ratio $\langle A \rangle / V_0$ characterizes the overall disorder strength.